 A great place to start is with my 1 week declutter challenge.
 It’s completely free and will take you through decluttering four main areas/rooms in your home where you’ll see the biggest impact in the shortest amount of time.

-Join the completely free 1-week email declutter challenge, Declutter in Progress, to kick-start your decluttering in simple, easy steps.
+Join the FREE 1-week email declutter challenge, Declutter in Progress, to kick-start your decluttering in simple, easy steps.